-using the routine POINTLIKE, comparing the TS of the extended hypothesis to the TS for a point source hypothesis TS_p , defining $TS_ext = TS - TS_p$.
+using the routine POINTLIKE, comparing the test statistic TS{ext} for the extended hypothesis to that for a point source hypothesis, TS_p , defining $TS{ext} = TS - TS_p$.
 We selected events converting in the front section of the tracker, where the Point Spread Function (PSF) is the narrowest.
-At most, we found $\sim 3\sigma$ (TS ~ 10) evidence for extension (radius of 0.1°) in the energy range 3-100 GeV.
+We fitted the position of the source assuming iteratively a point source and a Gaussian shape for which we fitted the extension.
+At most, we found $\sim 3\sigma$ ($TS \sim 10$) evidence for extension (radius of 0.1°) in the energy range 3-100 GeV.
 Using all events in the same energy range, the significance of the extension decreases to 2.5σ , consistent with the broadening of the PSF.
-The centroid of the LAT emission is located at 11h12m12s, -60°40'12", in good agreement with the position of MSH 11-62.
+The centroid of the LAT emission is located at 11h12m12s, $-60^{\circ}40'12"$, in good agreement with the position of MSH 11-62.